-Kansas ranks among America’s 35 biggest exporters by state behind front- behind front-runners including Texas, California, New York state and Louisiana.
-The value of Kansas’ exports equals 0.7% of the United States’ overall exported products for 2021.
+Kansas ranks among America’s 35 biggest exporters by state behind front- behind front-runners including Texas, California, Louisiana, New York State and Illinois.
+The value of Kansas’ exports equals 0.7% of the value for United States’ overall exported products for 2022.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Kansas’ exported products represent 6.5% of the state’s total economic output or real Gross Domestic Product in 2021 ($192.3 billion in current dollars based on BEA statistics).
-That percentage compares with 6% one year earlier.
+Based on research from Statista, Kansas’ exported products represent 8.5% of the state’s total economic output or real Gross Domestic Product in 2022 ($164.9 billion).

 Kansas’ Top 10 Exports